sumits557/SpringBootExploreBharat/README.md

 # SpringBootExploreBharat
-Creating a basic spring boot application to explore India (Strated from North Bharat).
+Creating a basic spring boot application to explore India (Started from North Bharat).

 * Setting up the project
 * Building, deploying, and launching the microservice